Talking with child

 If you are accepted, you need to be in a position to start your personal analysis at the beginning of your training (the start of the autumn term at latest) or you will not be able to take up your place.

-There is an accredited list of analysts who are suitably experienced for working with our trainees.
+There is an accredited list of analysts who are experienced at working with our trainees.
 We have a separate process to help identify a suitable analytic vacancy.
 This can take several months, so it is important to contact us early on in relation to starting before training or to be ready to start at the beginning of the course.

 Most places for this course are funded through a national scheme aimed at training the NHS workforce.
 If you are successful in your application, you will be directed to apply for training posts, one of which you must secure before taking up your place.